 - a tactile watch brand for everyone including the visually impaired, conducted research at SONY

-and Microsoft, and received his B.E. in Electronic Engineering from the University of Tokyo.
-His works have been presented and exhibited at major academic conferences and museums, and have been recognized for design
+, and received his B.E. in Electronic Engineering from the University of Tokyo.
+His works have been presented and exhibited at major academic conferences and museums, and have been recognized for design and innovation excellence.
+Jinha was named on MIT Technology Review's list of 35 young innovators

 Aug 2014.
 Selected as a winner of TR35, MIT Technology Review's list of 35 Innovators under 35.

 Mar 2014.
-Nominated for Fast Company's list of World's Greatest Living Designer.
+Nominated on Fast Company's list of 32 World's Greatest Living Designer Bracket.

 Feb 2013.
 Gave a talk at TED.